Stratajet/css/README.md

 ### Important

-* Due to the fact we are using external libraries like Material Design Lite, there is a possibility that `!importanta will need to be used from time to time but please avoid it if you can.
+* Due to the fact we are using external libraries like Material Design Lite, there is a possibility that `!important` will need to be used from time to time but please avoid it if you can.

 ### Namespacing